republik/plattform/packages/styleguide/src/components/AudioPlayer/docs.md

 - `autoPlay`: Boolean (optional), trigger play once after the source and context start time is ready
 - `attributes`: Object, arbitrary attributes mapped to the audio tag.
 - `t`: translate function
-- `mode`: string, `inline` (default) or `overlay`.
-Determines the style of player.
-Overlay players include an expanded mode and thus support additional features, like setting playbackRates.
 - `height`: number, The player height in pixels, defaults to 44 in the inline and 68 in overlay mode.
 - `closeHandler`: Function, optional for `inline` mode, required for `overlay` mode.
 Displays a close icon on the player in `inline` mode (wich is always present in the `overlay` mode), calls the handler on click.
 - `download`: Whether to display a download icon.

-The following props only have an effect when using the `inline` mode:
+Overlay mode specific props:
+- `sourcePath`: sting (required): path of the article the auio files is embedded in.
+- `title`: sting (required): title of the audiofile.

+Inline mode speficic props:
 - `scrubberPosition`: string (optional), `top` (default) or `bottom`.
 - `timePosition`: string (optional), `right` (default) or `left`.
-- `controlsPadding`: number (optional); The horizontal padding between controls and container, defaults to 0.
+- `controlsPadding`: number (optional),  The horizontal padding between controls and container, defaults to 0.
+- `style`: style (optional), styles applied to the outer most container of the player.
+- `size`: string (optional) = 'narow' | 'tiny | 'breakout', see breakoutStyles object for more info.

 Context: